yilingu0094/yilingu0094.github.io/_pages/publications.md

 3. The rate $O(1/\sqrt{k})$ matches that of OGDA in <span style="color:DarkGoldenRod">strongly convex</span> setting.
 Additionally, the rate $O(1/\sqrt{k})$ is <span style="color:DarkGoldenRod">tight</span>.

-**Current Process:** The paper is quite long and technical, so we still need time to check some technical details including proofs and conduct more experimemts.
+**Current Progress:** The paper is quite long and technical, so we still need time to check some technical details including proofs and conduct more experimemts.
 Articles are expected to submit into some top journals or conferences in 2023 Fall.

 + **Yilin Gu**, Hanfeng Zeng (2023).
 Normal Map-Based Proximal Extragradient Methods for Nonsmooth Nonconvex-Nonconcave Minmax Problem.
 + Junwen Qiu, **Yilin Gu**, Andre Milzarek (2023).
 A Revised Foward-Backward-Foward Method for Nonsmooth Nonconvex-Nonconcave Minmax Problem.